When should you choose Sequenzy?

 5. You Want Proven Deliverability

 ConvertKit boasts 99.8% deliverability and 40%+ average open rates across their platform.
 They've been optimizing this for over a decade.
 We're newer and still building our reputation.
-If deliverability is your #1 concern, ConvertKit's track record is longer.
+Read our email deliverability guide to learn how we approach it.

 Honest Limitations of Sequenzy